jsspencer/testcode/docs/userconfig.rst

         tc.error
             replaced with the filename for the error output.
 The filename is selected at runtime.
+        tc.nprocs
+            replaced with the number of processors the test is run on.

     Default: 'tc.program tc.args tc.input > tc.output 2> tc.error' in serial
-    and 'launch_command -np nprocs tc.program tc.args tc.input > tc.output 2>
+    and 'launch_command tc.program tc.args tc.input > tc.output 2> tc.error' in
-    tc.error' in parallel, where launch_command is specified above and nprocs is the number of processors to run the test on.
-The parallel version is only used if the number of processors to run a test on is greater than zero. submit_pattern [string]
+    parallel, where launch_command is specified above The parallel version is only used if the number of processors to run a test on is greater than zero. submit_pattern [string]